Voilett-Roze/asus/Installing-and-running-openSSH-on-Merlin.md

 Use telnet to check that the right server is listening on the right port: `telnet 192.168.1.1 2222` should show something like this:`SSH-2.0-OpenSSH_9.0`

 ssh to the router from desktop/laptop client.
-Pay attention to the port number, and (optionally) use verbose mode (`ssh -v`) to double-check the server's version information.
-There should be a line that looks like this: `debug1: Remote protocol version 2.0, remote software version OpenSSH_9.0`
+Pay attention to the port number, and (optionally) use verbose mode (`ssh -v`) to double-check the server's version information, looking for something like this: `debug1: Remote protocol version 2.0, remote software version OpenSSH_9.0`

 If needed, testing can be done via `/opt/sbin/sshd -d -o 'Port=2222'`, or similar.
 Ultimately, all options should be set in `/opt/etc/ssh/sshd_config`.